libreccm/ccm/ccm-ldn-aplaws/web/themes/aplaws-default/README.txt

 Directories
 -----------

-conf            Configuration files (see README.txt in this directory for more
+conf            Configuration files (see _aREADME_.txt in this directory for more
                 information

 fancybox        Files for the Fancybox script (used to display images and image